sanmue/arch-linux-installation-guide/README.md

   [Path]
   PathChanged=/boot/initramfs-linux-fallback.img
-  Unit=efistub-update.service

   #if you have multiple kernels installed, you can add them here too, e.g. for lts kernel:
-  [Path]
   PathChanged=/boot/initramfs-linux-lts-fallback.img
+  #you have to add corresponding 'ExecStart's in the efistub-update.service file to copy this kernel and initramfs files
+  #or create a separate service file for each kernel

   Unit=efistub-update.service
-  #you have to add 'ExecStart's in the efistub-update.service file to copy this kernel and initramfs files
-  #or create a separate service file for each kernel

   [Install]
   WantedBy=multi-user.target